The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: The tangent space computation

 where $\phi $ takes the plane curve to its canonical model forgetting the embedding.
 Let $ H_k\subset\mathcal{M}_{11,6}(k)$ be the irreducible component containing the image points of curves lying in an irreducible component $ H\subset \mathcal{V}_{9}^{4,5,m} $ with expected dimension (see Theorem \ref{tangent}).
-We show that $ H_k$ is of expected dimension.\\ For the image curve $ C\in H_k $ of a plane curve $ \Gamma $ and the general first order deformation family of $ C$, let $ M $ denote the $ 5k\times 5k $ submatrix of $ \overline{\varphi}_{4} $ in the deformed free resolution with linear entries in free deformation parameters $ b_0,\ldots,b_{29} $.
-The condition $ M=0 $ determines the space of the first order deformations with extra syzygies of rank $ 5k $. \\ By means of the implemented function \texttt{verfiyAssertion(2)} in \cite{kenesh}, we can compute an explicit single example which shows that for exactly $ k $ linearly independent linear forms
+We show that $ H_k$ is of expected dimension.\\ Let $C\subset \mathbb{P}^{10}$ be a canonical curve with $\ell$ extra syzygies, and let $\mathcal{C} \to (T,0)$ be its Kuranishi family.
+Then, the Koszul divisor $\mathcal{K}_{11}$ can be computed locally in this family as follows.
+One extends the minimal free resolution of the coordinate ring over $\mathbb{K}[x_0,\ldots,x_{10}]$ to a resolution over $\mathcal{O}_{T,0}[x_0, \ldots, x_{10}]$.
+The resulting complex will have a $\ell \times \ell$ square submatrix with entries in $\mathcal{O}_{T,0}$.
+The determinant of this matrix defines the Koszul divisor restricted to the Kuranishi family.
+Due to Hirschowitz and Ramanan \cite{hirsch}, this divisor coincides with $5$ times the Brill-Noether divisor $\mathcal{M}_{11,6}$, that is $ \mathcal{K}_{11}=5\mathcal{M}_{11,6} $.
+Thus, the determinant of the matrix is a fifth power.
+Here, we compute the first order terms of this matrix for specific curves in various strata. \\ Let $ C\in H_k $ be the canoical model of a plane curve $ \Gamma\in H $ and for the general first order deformation family of $ C$, let $ M $ denote the $ 5k\times 5k $ submatrix of $ \overline{\varphi}_{4} $ in the deformed free resolution with linear entries in free deformation parameters $ b_0,\ldots,b_{29} $.
+In a minimal free resolution of $C$, the matrix defining the map $S(-6)^{5k}\longleftarrow S(-6)^{5k}$ is zero, hence the condition $ M=0 $ determines the space of the first order deformations of $C$ with extra syzygies of rank $ 5k $. \\ By means of the implemented function \texttt{verfiyAssertion(2)} in \cite{kenesh}, we can compute an explicit single example which shows that for exactly $ k $ linearly independent linear forms

 we have